MichaelTerletskyi/Codewars-Solutions/scala/8 kyu/Grasshopper - Terminal game move function/README.md

 move(3, 6) should equal 15
 ```

-You can find this Kata by [link](https://www.codewars.com/kata/563a631f7cbbc236cf0000c2/train/scala)
+You can find this SquareNSum by [link](https://www.codewars.com/kata/563a631f7cbbc236cf0000c2/train/scala)